NHS stroke rehabilitation pilot sites

-The new NHS stroke rehabilitation pilot sites will support the implementation of evidence based enhanced rehabilitation across the stroke pathway including ESD, community based rehabilitation, psychological and vocational rehabilitation.
+The stroke rehabilitation pilot sites will also support the implementation of evidence based enhanced rehabilitation across the stroke pathway including Early Supported Discharge and community-based rehabilitation.
 The pilots will inform future national stroke service developments with the intention of improving functional outcomes and quality of life for patients who have experienced a stroke.
 The three selected pilot sites are identified below in further detail.

 Evaluation of the pilots